What do you offer for cats?

 What happens if my pet becomes nervous or afraid during the grooming

 We always try our very best to keep your pets’ experience positive.
 In the rare event that your pet is fearful and cannot be soothed, we will stop the grooming process and contact you immediately for further instructions.
 We are not here to force or upset your pet.
 We are here to provide a good experience to your pet and show them there is no need to be afraid.
 We want to show them that grooming can be pleasurable experience!
+We recommend starting your pets early with grooming so they become familiar with the process and in the end enjoy it.

 I have NEVER known my pet to bite or not co-operate.
 Why would he do that?